 What month are the cherry blossom in Japan?

-Trying to figure out exactly when the cherry blossom in Japan are going to bloom is often like finding a needle in a haystack.
-However, if you’re in the country from mid- March to early April you’re likely to be able to spot these incredible flowers.
+Trying to figure out exactly when the cherry blossom in Japan is going to bloom is often like finding a needle in a haystack.
+However, if you’re in the country from mid-March to early April you’re likely to be able to spot these incredible flowers.

 What is so special about cherry blossoms?

-Cherry blossom aren’t just beautiful works of nature, they also hold extreme significance in Japanese culture.
+Cherry blossoms aren’t just beautiful works of nature, they also hold extreme significance in Japanese culture.